 Preparation for Cross-Examination

-When preparing to cross-examine a witness using their prior deposition testimony, the searchable transcript lets you quickly find every statement on a given topic.
+When prepping to cross-examine a witness using their prior deposition testimony, the searchable transcript lets you quickly find every statement on a given topic.
 You can compile a witness's complete testimony on a specific issue in minutes.

 Paralegal Efficiency